 The direction.
 It's like Holland.
 Flat and featureless.

 “There’s half an army on our tail.”
-Says Roger looking at the solitary truck which is pursuing him and his comrades.
+Says Clark looking at the solitary truck which is pursuing him and his comrades.

 Director Camillo Teti worked as a production supervisor on Sergio Leone’s spaghetti western classic Once Upon A Time In The West.